-This 20-day field course provides training in the recognition of land forms, wetlands, plant communities, and soil units in the field.
+This 19-day field course provides training in the recognition of land forms, wetlands, plant communities, and soil units in the field.
 This will include the identification of common plants, the description and classification of soils, and classification of wetlands.
 Students will also develop and practice skills in the delineation of biophysical map units and geo-referencing of data.
 There are additional non-refundable costs in addition to tuition fees.

 RRM 312: Natural Resource Management and Indigenous Peoples

-Explores the concepts, practices and issues associated with the management of land and resources by Canada's Aboriginal peoples.
-By examining the premises underlying varying approaches to resource management, this course will examine Aboriginal rights and management responsibility for fisheries, water resources, wildlife, forestry, parks and protected areas, and non-renewable resources.
+Explores the concepts, practices and issues associated with the management of land and resources by Canada's Indigenous Peoples.
+By examining the premises underlying varying approaches to resource management, this course will examine Indigenous rights and management responsibility for fisheries, water resources, wildlife, forestry, parks and protected areas, and non-renewable resources.
 This course also examines the role of traditional/local ecological knowledge in resource management and impact assessment.

 RRM 421: Group Project in Renewable Resource Management